llpeterson/data/multimedia.md

 	<figcaption>Format of an MPEG-compressed video stream.</figcaption>
 </figure>

-A main profile MPEG-2 stream has a nested structure, as illustrated in [Figure 6](#nested).
+A main profile MPEG stream has a nested structure, as illustrated in [Figure 6](#nested).
 (Keep in mind that this figure hides a *lot* of messy details.)
 At the outermost level, the video contains a sequence of groups of pictures (GOP) separated by a `SeqHdr`.
 The sequence is